ALTIBASE/Documents/Manuals/Altibase_trunk/eng/HadoopConnector_Eng.md

 ### Software Requirements

-The following software must be installed in order to install and run the Altibase Hadoop Connector
+The following software must be installed in order to install and run the Altibase Hadoop Connector.

--   JRE (Java Runtime Environment) or JDK (Java Development Kit) version 1.6 or above
+-   JRE (Java Runtime Environment) or JDK (Java Development Kit) version 1.6 or later

 -   Hadoop Version 1.0

--   Sqoop version 1.4.4 or above
+-   Sqoop version 1.4.4 or later

--   Altibase version 5.0 or above
+-   Altibase version 5.0 or later

 This section describes how to install the Hadoop and Swap required to run the Altibase Hadoop connector.
 In addition, it describes how to install the Altibase JDBC driver in Hadoop and Scan environment for interworking with the Altibase server.